 As mentioned earlier, the bass guitar needs that lower-pitched support, with that in mind, there are more than a few bass specific D pedals – as.

 There are undeniably not as many specific distortion pedals for bass than there is for guitar, but there’s nothing stopping you from using a distortion pedal intended for guitar.
 A lot will work relatively well just make sure that they do.

 SO, WHERE DOES bass distortion pedal GO IN THE SIGNAL PATH?

 Hmm…conventionally, distortion pedals go near the beginning of the signal chain.

 You have your input, then from that, there’s a tuner, volume pedals, any pitch shifters, filters, or compressors and then, conventionally, your distortion will go slap bang there, before anything like delay or reverb and then finally the amp.

 This is the most logical setup because if a distortion pedal is placed later in the signal path it’s essentially amplifying and distorting the effect or effects of anything that came before it.

 Funnily enough, most people don’t want their reverb to sound distorted hence it being put after the distortion pedal or any pedal that boosts volume or gain.
-If the distortion pedal is affecting tone too, then again, people tend to want it early in the signal path because it’s kind of a base layer for the overall sound and everything else after it is simply modifying that basic layer.
+If the D pedal is affecting tone too, then again, people tend to want it early in the signal path because it’s kind of a base layer for the overall sound and everything else after it is simply modifying that basic layer.